How We Use AI and JTBD to Accelerate Portfolio Company Growth

 What Weak Fit Looks Like

-By using our JTBD software to run this analysis during due diligence, investors can avoid those risks and identify where to focus post-acquisition.
+By using our JTBD software to run this analysis during strategic planning, executives can avoid those risks and identify where to focus growth initiatives.

 We Assess Whether the GTM Strategy Aligns with Urgent Needs